-Determinate sentence individuals on a standard recall, except those recalled from Home Detention Curfew (HDC) for breaching the curfew condition, must not be categorised by the prison to the open estate until the Parole Board 28-day review is finalised.
+Determinate sentence prisoners on a standard recall, except those recalled from Home Detention Curfew (HDC) for breaching the curfew condition, must not be categorised to the open estate until the Parole Board 28-day review is finalised.

 Who will make the categorisation decisions?